-Next, click on “search automatically for drivers”.
+Next, click on “Search automatically for drivers”.

 Windows will now find the latest driver for your monitor and install it on your system.

 Though, If Windows says “The best drivers for your device are already installed”.
 In that case, follow this: (Though, this will only work, if your monitor name was appearing before.
-But, after Windows update, Generic driver got installed.)
+But, after the Windows update, the Generic driver got installed.)

 Step 1.
-Again open the Driver Update window of Generic Monitor Driver.
+Again open the Driver Update window of the Generic Monitor Driver.
 And, this time, click on Browse my computer for drivers.